itstehkman/n64docker/README.md

 Context: Seems like MacOS does not have traditional linux /dev/input devices for keyboard, so trying to do keyboard remapping is difficult in this sense<br>
 Q4: How tf can you remap keys??<br>
 Ideas: To remap the key events sent over VNC (using the RFB - remote fram buffer protocol), one can modify the bytes over the network.
 Check here for a specification: <https://github.com/rfbproto/rfbproto/blob/master/rfbproto.rst#744keyevent>.
 I've come across a tool called netsed which can be used as such: [NetSed and iptables proxying](https://serverfault.com/a/321671).
-The client connects to netsed on the client side, which acts as a proxy and modifies the tcp packets and sends them to the server. <br>
+The client connects to netsed on the client side, which acts as a proxy and modifies the tcp packets and sends them to the server.
+In specific, check Q1 in the answered question for how to deal with different key code types.<br>

 Q5: How can this be abstracted for more emulators in the future?<br>
 Ideas: Great question...
 TBD!

+# Answered Questions
+Q1: Wtf is the difference between SDL Keycodes, SDL Scan codes, and X11 Keysyms?
+Why should I care??<br>
+A: It's a mouthful, I know...
+When we remap VNC KeyEvents (which use X11 Keysyms), we also need to configure the mupen server... which configures each key in mupen64plus.cfg by calling key(sdl key code)  to get the SDL Scan code. (see `util/sdl_key_convert.c` for definitions of scan codes).
+And how do SDL Keycodes map to VNC KeyEvents?
+We'll just have to have a look up table, where the keycodes are mapped to each other by the keyboard button it represents - this will allow us to both configure the client proxy and the mupen server's config. <br>

 # Roadmap